Tomi7710/Dual-app-deployment/README.md

 ## Dual Application Deployment

-This project showcases the deployment of a Flask app and a Node.js app with shared database.
+This project showcases the deployment of a Flask app and a Node.js app using a shared PostgreSQL database.

 ### Workflow